bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/rpc-communication.md

 1. Bitmarks.Create - create a bitmark

-A bitmark is to created represent property ownership.
-It is composed of two parts: asset and owner.
+The creation paramaters are composed of two parts: asset and owner.

 Asset Parameters: